connorabbas/basic-framework/README.md

 ### Establishing a Connection
 There are multiple approaches to creating and using a database connection within a PHP web application.

-As stated previously, the `App\Core\DB` class is what creates our database connection, and it is registered into the container by default using the `setOnce()` method within `App\Core\App::containerSetup()`.
+As stated previously, the `App\Core\DB` class is what creates our database connection.
+There is a default container binding added within: `App\Core\App::containerSetup()`, it is commented out by default.
 With this approach, we can ensure that there is only one database class/connection created per request lifecycle, and it can be easily referenced in the application whenever it is needed.

 To make things easier, your model classes should extend the included `App\Core\Model` abstract class to include the `$this->db` property.